CS342/CS342-2023-Application/CS342MemberViews/Sources/JenMoore/Resources/JenMooreBio.md

-I'm a senior at Stanford studying CS with a concentration in AI!
+I'm a senior at Stanford studying CS with a focus in Artificial Intelligence!